reach-sh/reach-lang/docs/src/rsh/errors/index.md

 In the next section of text, Reach is going to provide information about the "violation witness".
 Every theorem failure means that there is input to your program that would result in something bad happening.
 The failure is called a "violation", because the theorem was supposed to always be true, but that assumption was "violated".
-Reach can always synthesize example input to provide evidence that the violation is possible; that evidence is called a "witness".
+Reach can synthesize example inputs to provide evidence that the violation is possible; that evidence is called a "witness".

 ```
 load: /examples/rps-4-attack/index-bad.txt